 What is the meaning of domestic departures?

-Domestic departures are locations in airports that domestic flights depart.
+Domestic departures are locations in airports where domestic flights depart.

 What is the meaning of domestic arrivals?